openaps/docs/docs/Using-openaps-Tools/using.md

   -h, --help  show this help message and exit
 ```

-The `-h` argument is your friends, in openaps and most other Unix commands.
+The `-h` argument is your friend.
 If you ever forget what command does, what arguments it requires, or what options it has, `-h` should be your first resource.

+Go ahead and try some more pump uses to see what they do.

 ### Check that you can talk with your Dexcom receiver